ARH 255 STUDIO 4 ASSEMBLY BUILDING & CONTEXT

 NAAB Criteria

-• PC 2 Design How the program instills in students the role of the design process in shaping the built environment and conveys the methods by which design processes integrate multiple factors, in different settings and scales of development, from buildings to cities.
+• This course addresses part of NAAB PC.2 Design: How the program instills in students the role of the design process in shaping the built environment and conveys the methods by which design processes integrate multiple factors, in different settings and scales of development, from buildings to cities